 The wins kept coming behind Morant's stellar performances.
 He led the Racers to a second consecutive OVC Tournament Title in a 77-65 win over Belmont.
 The conference championship gave the team another crack at the NCAA Tournament.
 As a 12-seed, MSU was pitted against Marquette.
 Morant shined as bright as the dance floor and carried the Racers to an upset win with a triple-double of 17 points, 11 rebounds, and 16 assists.
 The clock struck midnight in a 90-62 loss to Florida State in the second round, with Morant dropping 28 points.

 The explosive point guard brought the spark with him to the pros.
 Before the COVID-19 pandemic stalled the season, Morant averaged 17.6 points, 3.5 rebounds, and 6.9 assists.
-He led a surprising Grizzlies team into the playoff picture and positioned himself to take home the NBA Rookie of the Year Award.
+He led a surprising Grizzlies team into the playoff picture and positioned himself to take home the NBA Rookie of the Year Award, which he handily won.
 His fiery game is a combination of Russell Westbrook's athleticism and Kyrie Irving's finesse.

 Morant has only gotten better each year in the league, and now he's a full-fledged hoops superstar.
 He averaged 19.1 points and 7.4 assists per game in 2020-21 and took it up a notch during the 2021-22 season, during which he averaged 6.7 assists and 27.4 points per game.

 He's been a key part of Memphis' turnaround and rise to NBA glory and continues to wow the Memphis Tennessee, crowds with his high-octane play style and insane highlight reel dunks.
 It doesn't matter if he's up against the Miami Heat or the Los Angeles Lakers, Ja Morant still remembers where it all started: Murray State.

 Get the biggest and best sports news sent directly to your inbox.